YingLiu4203/old-dev-blog/_posts/2017-11-15-rxjs-notes.md

 Simialarly, an HTTP request is colde where a Promise is hot -- a promise is not reexecutable once it's been fulfilled.

 A hot observable shares the same subscription to all observers that listen to it.
 It emits ongoing sequence of events from the point of subscription and not from the beginning.

+### 6.3 Change Temperature

+The default resubscription behavior of RxJS is code observable subscription: each subscriber gets its own copy of the producer.
+It is the case for synchronous data sources as well as async data sources wrapped created within an observable context.
+An implication is that anything subscribing to a cold observable creates an one-to-one unicast comunication between the proudcer and the consumer.
+Subscribing to a hot observable creates an one-to-many shared/multicast communication between the producer and its consumers.

+By moving a hot source producer such as a promise or a websocket creation into an observer context, you make a hot source cold.

+By moving a cold source producer out of an observable context and let the observable to subscribe the producer event can make a cold source hot.

+The `share()` operator turns a cold stream to hot by managing the underlying stream's state thus the stream can be shahred by all subscribers.